Do I need an appointment?

-Our wedding dresses start at $1500.00 and go up to the $5000.00 range.
-We also have a selection of “sale” dresses available in select styles and sizes discounted from 10% to 20% off rack.
+Our wedding dresses start at $1500.00.
+We also have a selection of “sale” dresses available in select styles and sizes discounted from 20% to 80% off rack.
 We do our best to have a wide selection to make every bridal budget happy.

 Can I buy my dress same day or special order?

 We do have a selection of inventory dresses available for immediate purchase.
-Sizes are usually 10’s, 12’s and 14’s.
+Sizes are usually 10’s, 12’s, 14’s and some 20’s.
 Most dresses can be taken down 2 sizes.
 Your stylist will definitely make a recommendation if it can be done.
 You can also special order a dress in a specific color or size if time permits.

 What sizes do you carry and what is “bridal size”?

-The gowns in our boutique are bridal size 10’s, 12’s and 14’s.
+The gowns in our boutique are bridal size 10’s, 12’s, 14’s and some 20’s.
 In the bridal world, we order gowns based on our designers’ size charts.
 Bridal gowns tend to run smaller than street size clothing.
 For example, a bridal size 10 would fit someone who is around a street size 6.

 What’s a “Sample Sale”?